kuldeepsagar/kpmgtechchallenge/readme.md

-# This repo has 3 porject in it.
+# This repo has 3 project in it.

 1. infrastructure - contains basic terraform code to vpc resources with module.in order to use this code download/clone the infrastructure and setup aws configure command to setup your credential as default profile